vshn/puppet-burp/README.md

 }
 ```

+## More Examples

+Please see the `examples/profiles/` directory for more usage examples.

 ## Limitations

 The module has been developed under Ubuntu.
 But it should also work on Debian, RedHat, CentOS and probably more Linux OS.